greg-white/sTest/README.md

 `X` - test expression

 This is main and basic testing command.
 It defines a test, converts `X` to `bool` ans checks if is `true`.
 When test fails it prints to the output: file name, line number and `X` as string.
 Passed and failed tests are also counted.
+It also returns the result of the test.

 Example: